ilkayisik/narps_R42Q/README.md

 # narps_R42Q

-Analysis scripts that is used to analyse the data for Neuroimaging Analysis Replication and Prediction Study (NARPS)
+Analysis scripts used to analyse the data for Neuroimaging Analysis Replication and Prediction Study (NARPS)

 - fmriflows (https://github.com/miykael/fmriflows) is used for preprocessing